Autism and ADHD assessments

 FAQs

-Even if co-signed by a clinical psychologist, please note that this report alone does not guarantee your acceptance to the NDIS.
+Even if you pursue a supporting letter completed by a clinical psychologist, please note that this report alone does not guarantee your acceptance to the NDIS.
 The NDIS typically require a functional assessment in addition to a formal diagnosis.
-While I do include psychometrics that assess functional capacity in your report, this may not be enough to determine your suitability in the eyes of the NDIS.
+While I do include psychometrics that assess functional capacity in your report (WHODAS), this may not be enough to determine your suitability in the eyes of the NDIS.

 A Functional Capacity Assessment is recommended in addition to a diagnostic assessment report to account for this requirement.
 This is typically completed by an Occupational Therapist.